m0ru/bak/04_solution.md

 ## Views and Interactions

 For the sake of completeness and to illustrate the usefullness, this section will give a very brief overview over the GUI built with this works' architecture and tooling and how it ties into the architecture at large.
 For a detailed code example of a simple component see @fig:example-component in @sec:components.

 <!--

+TODO screenshots and short walk-through through the application, the state structure(?) and the action structure(?)

 feedback @fkleedorfer: "In [@sec:architecture] beschreibst du die allgemeinen Prinzipien, nach denen die Applikation funktioniert.
 Jetzt beschreibe die Applikation selber: